exasol/pytest-plugins/pytest-backend/README.md

     assert my_bfs_file.exists()
 ```

-Sometimes it may be necessary to know which backend the test is running with.
-In such
+### Inspect the Selected Backend Variant

-a case the `backend` fixture can be used, as in the example below.
+If a tests wants to know, which backend it is running with, it can use the `backend` fixture, as shown below.

 ```python
 def test_something_backend_sensitive(backend):